The Upcycle Space

 Did you know that about 100 million kgs of old clothing ends up in landfills in Aotearoa each year?
 That’s heavier than all the houses in Kaitaia.
 Or every car in Whangarei!

 In the old days, the average person owned 17 garments.
-All of these items would be repaired, turned into other garments as they wore out, and finally replaced when they could only be used for rags.
+All of these items would be patched and mended as they wore out, turned into other garments, and finally replaced when they could only be used for rags.
 Even then, the rags could be thrown in the compost, because they were made using natural fibres that break down easily.

-When we get rid of our old clothing, most of us will give it to friends, family, or donate it to op shops but clothing these days is made fast and poorly, with low quality fabrics, to keep up with the demand for cheap new clothes and new trends.
-It doesn't last, and not enough people are buying second hand clothes.
-Just one of the op-shops in Kaitaia sends 7 wheelie bins of clothes to the landfill every week.
+When we get rid of our old clothing, most of us will give it to friends, family, or donate it to op shops but there's just too much poor quality clothing for op-shops to deal with.
+We talked to two op-shops in Kaitaia - one of them sends 7 wheely bins of clothes to the landfill every week.
+The other has between 2 and 8 black rubbish bags every day.